AModoMio

 Instructions

-• If you would like raisins in the buns, you should first soak about 100g of raisins in water.
+• If you like raisins in the buns, you should first soak about 100g of raisins in water.
 Mix the refreshed licoli with the honey and milk in a food processor.
 Then slowly add the flour and stir it in.
-Next, allow the dough to rise for 30 minutes at room temperature.
+Next, let the dough rise for 30 minutes at room temperature.

 • Add all remaining dough ingredients in turn.
-Make sure the previous ingredient is well mixed into the dough each time before adding the next.
+Before adding the next ingredient ensure, that the previous ingredient is well mixed.
 Then knead the dough until it separates from the sides of the mixing bowl and wraps around the hook.

 • Clean the work surface.
 Grease hands well with butter.
-Now take the dough in the middle and fold it when you put it down so that the corners overlap like an envelope.
+Now take the dough in the middle and fold it when you put it down so that the corners of the dough overlap like an envelope.
 If desired, now spread the dried raisins over the dough.
-Repeat this method of folding the dough a few more times, always turning the dough clockwise 90 degrees before refolding it.
-This way it will be nicely airy afterwards.
+Repeat this method of folding the dough a few more times.
+Always turn the dough clockwise at 90 degrees before refolding it.
+This way it will be nicely airy afterward.

-• Grease a bowl with butter and let the dough rise in it until it has doubled in size.
+• Grease a bowl with butter and let the dough rise, until it has doubled size.
 This takes about 4-5 hours at an ambient temperature of 27° C (such as on the radiator or in the oven under lights).
-If the room temperature is 20° C, the dough should rest overnight.
+If the room temperature is 20° C, the dough should rest overnight in the fridge.
 Always cover the bowl with cling film.

-• Pre-heat the oven to 190° C and bake the buns in the hot oven for 15-20 minutes until golden brown.
+• Preheat the oven to 190° C and bake the buns in the hot oven for 15-20 minutes until golden brown.
 Meanwhile, mix the water and sugar and boil until the sugar is completely dissolved.
-Brush the still warm maritozzi with this syrup.
+Brush the still-warm maritozzi with this syrup.
 Leave to cool.
 Slice the top of the maritozzi and fill with whipped cream.
-Use a knife to remove excess cream so that the maritozzo has a smooth surface.
+Use a knife to remove excess cream.
+The maritozzo needs to have a smooth surface.

 Notes